Schur partition theorems via perfect crystal: Introduction

-The proof of Theorem \ref{maintheorem} (even Theorem \ref{maintheorem2}) shares with a spirit of categorification, in the sense through an interpretation of a rich mathematical structure.
-Especially, the proof is not completely elementary.

 Though the proof of Theorem \ref{maintheorem2} is an application of Kyoto path realization, we would like to emphasize that the method is different from what a specialist might imagine.
-In the framework, a natural way to realize an affine crystal as a subset of $\PAR$ use a perfect crystal that does not have a branching vertex in the sense ~\cite[\S1]{Tsu} as an ingredient.
-Aforementioned $A^{(2)}_{p-1}$-crystal isomorphism $\RP_p\cong B(\Lambda_0)$ for $p=2h+1\geq 3$ is an example.
-However, in the proof, Kirillov-Reshetikhin perfect crystal $\KRC{h}{2}$ for $\AD{p-1}$ (see \S\ref{KNJMOS}) that do have many branching vertices, fulfills all the purpose admirably with some miracles such as Theorem \ref{finonebox}.
+A natural way to realize an affine crystal as a subset of $\PAR$ uses a perfect crystal that does not have a branching vertex in the sense of ~\cite[\S1]{Tsu}.
+The aforementioned $A^{(2)}_{p-1}$-crystal isomorphism $\RP_p\cong B(\Lambda_0)$ is an example.
+However, Kirillov-Reshetikhin perfect crystal $\KRC{h}{2}$ for $\AD{p-1}$ (see \S\ref{PERF}), which we use for the proof, has many branching vertices.
+We remark that $\RP_p\PT S_p$ can be understood as a kind of transpose of Young diagrams (for $p=3$, see ~\cite[\S3]{Be1}).